SciML/MultiScaleArrays.jl/README.md

 ```

 (`@view` is a standard Julia construct for creating a view instead of a copy when slicing an array,
 making things alittle faster when indexing to create a sub-array).
 Notice that this updates the top
 vector cell-by-cell via the function `f` without allocating.
 This allows one to apply an ODE "cell-wise".

 However, the interesting behavior comes from event handling.
 Since `em` will be the
-"vector" for the differential equation, it will be the value passed to the event
+"vector" for the differential equation or otimization problem, it will be the value
-handling.
-MultiScaleModels includes behavior for changing the structure.
+passed to the event handling.
+MultiScaleModels includes behavior for changing the
+structure.
 For example:

 ```julia
 tissue3 = construct(Tissue,deepcopy([population;population2]))